-“These innovations in engine, fuels and emissions control technology are built around an integrated systems approach and have led to today’s generation of clean diesel technology that achieves near zero emissions.
-When these systems are tampered with or altered, fuel consumption and emissions performance are negatively impacted, resulting in higher emissions over a range of operating conditions ,” noted Schaeffer.
+“These innovations in engine, fuels and emissions control technology are built around an integrated systems approach and have led to today’s generation of clean diesel technology that achieves near zero emissions. ,” noted Schaeffer.

 “EPA identified numerous companies and individuals who manufactured and sold both hardware and software specifically designed to defeat required emissions controls on vehicles and engines used on public roads as well as on non-road vehicles and engines.
 This includes software modifications to engine computer controls such as ‘chipping’ as well as practices that remove or bypass integral emissions control devices such as oxidation catalysts, particulate filters and selective catalytic reduction systems.